The curriculum is comprised of selected general education requirements and a professional component. Students are admitted every semester.

 - Spring Semester Deadline is July 15

-- Summer Semester Deadline is January 15
+- Summer Semester Deadline is March 15 (for Summer 2019 only)

 Please note the following test, titers, and immunizations are required for admission into the Nursing Program.
 It is very important to start working on these requirements early to allow time to complete all of them by the deadline that will be included in admission packets.